-- 11.1.13 In assigning values to species populations, it is important to take into account the status of the species in terms of any legal protection.
-It is also important to consider other factors such as its distribution, rarity, population trends and the size of the population which would be affected.
-For example, whilst the Great Crested Newt is protected under European law and therefore conservation of the species is of significance at the international level, this does not mean that every population of Great Crested Newt is internationally important.
-It is appropriate to consider the particular population in its local context.
-Therefore, in assigning values to species the geographic scale at which they are important has been considered.
-The assessment of value will rely on the professional opinion and judgement of experienced ecologists. - 11.1.14 As part of the EclA process due regard will also be paid to the legal protection afforded to species during the development of mitigation and compensation measures to be implemented during Hornsea Three.
-For European protected species there is a requirement that Hornsea Three should not be detrimental to the maintenance of the population of the species concerned at a favourable conservation status in their natural range. - 11.1.15 Plant communities will be assessed both in terms of their intrinsic value and as habitat for protected species whose habitat is also specifically protected and for species of nature conservation concern which are particularly associated with them.
+- 11.1.13 In assigning values to species populations, it is important to take into account the status of the value will rely on the professional opinion and judgement of experienced ecologists. - 11.1.14 As part of the EcIA process due regard will also be paid to the legal protection afforded to concerned at a favourable conservation status in their natural range. - 11.1.15 Plant communities will be assessed both in terms of their intrinsic value and as habitat for conservation concern which are particularly associated with them.

-- 11.1.16 A range of potential impacts on ecology and nature conservation have been identified which may occur during the construction, operation and maintenance, and decommissioning phases of Hornsea Three.
-The impacts that have been scoped into the Hornsea Three assessment are outlined in Table 11.2, together with a description of any additional data collection (e.g. site-specific surveys) and/or supporting analyses that will be required to enable a full assessment of the impacts. - 11.1.17 On the basis of the baseline ecology and nature conservation information currently available and the project description outlined in Chapter 3:Project Description, no impacts are proposed to be scoped out of the assessment for ecology and nature conservation.
+- 11.1.16 A range of potential impacts on ecology and nature conservation have been identified which assessment of the impacts. - 11.1.17 On the basis of the baseline ecology and nature conservation information currently available to be scoped out of the assessment for ecology and nature conservation.

-- 11.1.18 Measures adopted as part of the project will include: - Development of, and adherence to, a CoCP; - Development of, and adherence to, an Ecological Management Plan; - Development of, and adherence to, a PEMMP; and - Development of, and adherence to, a Decommission Plan. - 11.1.19 The requirement and feasibility of additional measures will be dependent on the significance of the effects on ecology and nature conservation.
-The requirement and feasibility of any additional measures will be consulted upon with statutory consultees throughout the EIA process.
+- 11.1.18 Measures adopted as part of the project will include: - Development of, and adherence to, a CoCP; - Development of, and adherence to, an Ecological Management Plan; - Development of, and adherence to, a PEMMP; and - Development of, and adherence to, a Decommission Plan. - 11.1.19 The requirement and feasibility of additional measures will be dependent on the significance of process.